Paraeducator - Technical Diploma

 - The credit for 10-890-101, College 101 is an Institutional Requirement for graduation.
 Consequently, it is not part of the program credit requirements, but must be passed with a "C" or better.

-- Students must earn a "C" or higher in all 10-522-XXX courses to successfully graduate the Instructional Assistant Technical Diploma.
+- Students must earn a "C" or higher in all 10-522-XXX courses to successfully graduate the Paraeducator (Instructional Assistant) Technical Diploma.
 A student must repeat the particular course with a "C" or better final grade to continue in or graduate from this program.
 If the course is sequential, the successful retake must occur before continuing the sequence.

 - Demonstrate instructional support strategies for content areas.

 - Implement developmentally appropriate practices to foster learning.

 - Adapt instruction to meet the diverse needs of all learners.